Orderings of k-Markov Numbers: Induced Ordering on Rational Numbers

 In \cite{LLRS}, the authors widely generalize Aigner's conjectures by exhibiting families of relations amongst Markov numbers whose rational labels sit on lines of various slopes.
 In this setting, Conjecture \ref{conj:Aigner} concerns lines of slope $0,-1$, and $\infty$.

 It is natural to wonder if all these inequalities will hold for $k$-Markov numbers.
-The proof techniques used for the wider class of inequalities use more than just the Ptolemy inequality.
+The proof techniques used for the wider class of inequalities utilize more than just the Ptolemy inequality.
 For instance, the authors make use of the fact that the Markov numbers $m_{\frac1n}$ are the odd-indexed Fibonacci numbers and $m_{\frac{n-1}{n}}$ are odd-indexed Pell numbers.
 One can consider the $k$-versions of these families.
 These were considered for $k = 1$ in \cite[Section 4]{banaian2024generalization}.
-For instance, compare the recurrences for Markov numbers and 1-Markov numbers indexed by rational numbers $\frac1n$.
+We can compare the recurrences for Markov numbers and 1-Markov numbers indexed by rational numbers $\frac1n$.
 The former is a well-known relation on odd-indexed Fibonacci numbers and the latter comes from \cite[Proposition 2]{banaian2024generalization}.

 We expect that there will be similar patterns for such progressions of $k$-Markov numbers, and more generally numbers $m_{AB}^{(k)}$. \cite[Remark 6.3]{LLRS} suggests an approach using skein relations involving closed curves, which follows the spirit of this article.
-This would be useful in making further progress towards understanding the partial order $(\mathbb{Q} \cap [0,1],\leq_k)$.
+This would be useful in making further progress towards understanding the partial order $(\mathbb{Q}_{[0,1]},\leq_k)$.
 However, the slight asymmetry in the combinatorial constructions related to $k$-Markov numbers when $k > 0$ (such as in Lemma \ref{lem:NearPalindrome}) yields non-homogeneous recurrence relations as above.
 This could increase the level of difficulty of directly following the methods from \cite{LLRS} for $k > 0$.

 These considerations leads us to believe this avenue of exploration is interesting but outside the scope of the present article.
-We end with a question in this direction.
+We end with a question in this direction.\footnote{This question will be answered in the affirmative in joint work with Min Huang, to appear soon.}